 Many communities struggle with the presence of, or need for, emergency shelters, one-step centers, and day centers.
 While emergency shelters are an important part of the homeless assistance system, most emergency shelters are at full capacity, have waiting lists, and/or turn away those who need shelter the most.
 Some have long lengths of stay and […]Click for more information on 'Creating Effective Homeless Emergency Shelters'

 The Florida Community Land Trust Institute is spearheading the creation of a national model for best practices in procedures and documentation to ensure the salability of community land trust loans in the secondary market.
 We hope to increase financing opportunities for community land trusts and shared equity loans and provide greater comfort to SHIP administrators […]Click for more information on 'Bringing CLTs to Scale'

 The 2018 Florida Legislature again replenished important funding pots from the State Housing Trust Fund, administered by the Florida Housing Finance Corporation.
 These resources include funding for the SAIL program, with a set-aside for persons with a disabling condition, and grant funding for housing for persons with developmental disabilities.
-These and other rental programs such […]Click for more information on 'FHFC Funding Resources'
+Additionally, CDBG disaster recovery funding and […]Click for more information on 'FHFC Funding Resources'